Waiheke Island: Ferry

 The ferry Baroona, built in Australia in 1904, was the main way to get to the island from the mainland for much of the twentieth century and was known for being a slow and noisy ferry.
 In 1987, the first of a fleet of new catamaran ferries began to provide more efficient access to and from the island.
 The 40 minute journey each way made a daily commute more viable.

+Scheduled ferry services regularly sail to and from Waiheke.

+George Hudson bought Leo Dromgoole's Waiheke Shipping Company and its fleet of wooden vessels including Kestrel, Baroona and Iris Moana in 1981.

+Hudson's company has operated a passenger service to Waiheke since 1987, under the name Fullers.
+The company is now owned by the Scottish businessman Sir Brian Souter.

+For 18 months, Explore Group ran ferries to Waiheke, but found it difficult to compete against Fullers.
+The last Explore service was in May 2016.